 When is it appropriate, or not, to use language negotiation?

 All the text in this div will be displayed to the right of the main text flow, but will displace the right side of the main text flow if there is another floated item to its right.
-It was designed to be used only at the top of a page where sidenotes may overlap with stuff at the top of the right page column.
-Normally you should use a regular sidenote, illustrated below.
+It was designed to be used at the top of a page where sidenotes may overlap with stuff at the top of the right page column.
+Normally you should use a regular sideinfonote, illustrated below.

 When providing additional paragraphs in the answer, try to use one paragaph per point, and summarise that point in the first sentence of the paragraph.
 This helps people skim the article for relevant information.